 We all have an inherent need to feel loved and appreciated by our significant others, and understanding each other is the foundation of any solid relationship.
-It provides both partners a sense of security and confidence when they know they have each other for support no matter what comes up.
+An intimate relationship and understanding provide both partners with a sense of security and confidence and this lays the groundwork for a relationship that’s built on love and trust.

 How To Regain Intimacy In Your Relationship

 So, if you feel that you’re lacking intimacy in your relationship, the good news is that you’re not alone!
 And— even better— it’s not too hard to fix the intimacy deficit in your relationship!